This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 platform is what provides those streams of data!

-Let’s now move on to the next section, which focuses not on a specific data storage use case, but on the general
+Let’s now move on, not to a specific data storage use case but to the general

 problem of data store scalability and availability.